haakmal/mtg-calculator/README.md

 ## What can this calculator do

-Not much at the moment but I'm planning things ahead for practice.
+~~Not much at the moment but I'm planning things ahead for practice.~~ Almost everything I had planned with a few things left :bowtie:

 - [x] Calculate damage
 - [x] Apply First Strike